-- a 500-word proposal that details the objectives, strategy, and manner of evaluating policy relevance;
+- a 500-word proposal that details the objectives, strategy, and manner of evaluating policy relevance

-- a draft or existing syllabus;
+- a draft syllabus or existing syllabus with proposed modifications;

 - names or descriptions of exemplary policy visitors (if requesting funds for visitors);

-- and, a budget (in a word document).
+- a budget (in a separate document).